callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 ## Coming to London

 The economic situation for Jews in Vishay was sound until a big fire in 1872 badly affected the economy for many years to come.
 It was during this period that many Jews began to leave Vishay.
-The men often left first to find work, and then the women and children would follow later.
-These were arduous and often dangerous journeys across hostile lands.
-Some travellers still managed to visti friends and family on the way.
+The young men often left first to find work, and avoid conscription into the Russian army.
+Later on, it would be the turn of their wives, siblings and parents, though not everyone left.
+The journey's were not cheap, requiring money for transport, food and bribes.
+They were arduous and often dangerous journeys across hostile lands.
+Some travellers still managed to visit friends and family on the way.

 I can't be certain when Jacob and Hannah arrived in London but I do know their first child was born in September 1881.
 With that in mind, I have found an interesting candidate for a potential marriage date.